executors/executors/explanatory.md

       return subtask3(exec, future1, future2);
     }

-\textcolor{red}{TODO:} should we use an executor category (e.g. `TwoWayExecutor`) instead of `Executor` here, or should we defer introduction of executor categories until a later section?
+\textcolor{red}{TODO:} should we use an executor category (e.g. `TwoWayExecutor`) instead of `Executor` here, or should we defer introduction of executor categories until a later section? - I think introducing this concept at this point may be confusing, it's better to just use Executor (Gordon).

 Consider `long_running_task`'s interface.
 Because the ordering requirements imposed by an execution policy are irrelevant to `long_running_task`'s